51 years old, mother of three, teacher, lives 25 km from Fianarantsoa.

 We are lucky to live nearby, but many women come from far away because they trust the staff and the quality of their care.
 Now we want to help them as much as we can, volunteering and working for the awareness campaigns, we want to get everybody involved and convince everybody that “prevention is better than cure”.

 Thank you to the Founder of this project and to all the team, to the Akbaraly Foundation and to the ONG La Vita Per Te.

-An orphaned little baby of 8 months, cared for in the pediatrics and nutrition departments of the Rex ever since he was 3, when he weighed only 1.5 kg.
+An orphaned little baby of eight months, cared for in the pediatrics and nutrition departments of the Rex ever since he was three, when he weighed only 1.5 kg.

 He was hospitalized and had to be monitored carefully, because he was extremely small and malnourished.
 He managed to grow stronger and bigger and now he lives with his grandma.
 Every Friday they come to the Rex to obtain food and nutritional supplements for free.